erizov/Professor/semester_9/lecture_57_concurrency_advanced/actor_model/README.md

 By the end of this lecture, students will be able to:

-1. Implement Actor Model from scratch
+1. Implement Actor System from scratch
 2. Analyze time and space complexity using Big O notation
 3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them